marcusphelan/marcusphelan.github.io/_posts/2022-08-08-lives-out-of-balance.md

 ---

 ### The streets of Philadelphia
 Music has a profound capacity to amplify the emotional impact of visual recordings.
-Happening upon a video on Reddit last year portraying the horrors of fentanyl addiction in Kensington, Philadelphia, I was struck by the use of the soundtrack from _Koyaanisqatsi_, scored by Philip Glass. _Koyaanisqatsi_ is an experimental non-narrative film released in 1982 that beautifully portrays humanity’s relationship with the environment.
+Happening upon a video on Reddit portraying the horrors of fentanyl addiction in Kensington, Philadelphia, I was struck by the use of the soundtrack from _Koyaanisqatsi_, scored by Philip Glass. _Koyaanisqatsi_ is an experimental non-narrative film released in 1982 that beautifully portrays humanity’s relationship with the environment.

 >It's not for lack of love of the language that these films have no words.
 It's because, from my point of view, our language is in a state of vast humiliation.
 It no longer describes the world in which we live.